CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 using WideGamut = NonlinearSpace<LinearWideGamut, 563, 256>;
 ```

-Adobe Wide Gamut (or opRGB) colour space, and its linear working space.
+Adobe Wide Gamut (a.k.a. opRGB) colour space, and its linear working space.

+### HSL and HSV

 ```c++
 class HSL {